sylus/website/content/english/pages/resume.md

 Knowledge Sharing as a Pathfinder:

-- Ensured the organization's status as a pathfinder through commitments to open source
 - Presented at numerous government events including Stratosphere multiple times
 - Taught at the Public Service's Digital Academy a full 2 day course
 - Open Sourced the majority of our work in the GC Accelerators and StatCan GitHub organization